 1.04b 2K14/03/08 Selector.adf update : Floppy Emulator auto-detection : Can now control the emulator on DF0/DF1/DF2/DF3…

 1.05a 2K14/03/30 Selection problem with fast machines corrected, archive flag issue corrected, Spurious track step workaround added, Fast forward image selection : keep the button pressed to speed up the increment/decrement.
 Press both buttons to jump to the selector.adf / « 000 » image.

-All softwares, binaires and informations provided on this page was written by Hervé Messinger.
+Unless specified, all softwares, binaries and informations provided on this page was written by Hervé Messinger.

 Copyright (C) 2013-2021 Hervé Messinger.